Who We Are

 Jeffrey Randazzo is the Branch President of Sharp Business Systems of New York and New Jersey.
 Prior to joining SBS in 2010, Jeffrey was a Global Account Manager for Sharp Electronics Corporation for seven years.
 He is a graduate of SUNY Binghamton, where he earned his BA in 1992 and met five friends who would later join him in launching Hailey’s Hope Foundation.

 Jeffrey founded Hailey’s Hope Foundation in 2007 and has served as the organization’s President from 2007 to the present.
-His family’s experience with premature births and NICU hospitalizations, including his sons (Matthew at 28 weeks and Dylan at 33 weeks), nieces and nephews, and the loss of his niece, Hailey, motivated him to act.
+His and his wife, Debra’s experience with premature births and NICU hospitalizations, including his sons (Matthew at 28 weeks, Jeffrey at 38 weeks, and Dylan at 33 weeks), nieces and nephews, and the loss of his niece, Hailey, motivated him to act.
 “I felt this was the best way to help others in their time of need and to honor Hailey’s memory.”
-Jeffrey lives in Goshen, New York with his wife, Debra, and their three sons, Matthew, Jeffrey and Dylan.

 Donna Beato-Zion is an attorney licensed to practice law in New York and Connecticut.
 From 1997 to 2003, Donna was an associate at Silverberg, Stonehill & Goldsmith, P.C., a general practice firm in Manhattan.
 She received her JD from Brooklyn Law School in 1997 and her BA from SUNY Binghamton in 1992.